mew2057/CAST/docs/source/cast-big-data/elasticsearch.rst

     The port to bind Elasticsearch to.
     CAST defaults to ``9200``.

-:discovery.zen.ping.unicast.hosts:
+:discovery.seed_hosts:
+    Replaces `discovery.zen.ping.unicast.hosts`.
-    A list of nodes likely to be active, comma delimited array.
+    A list of nodes that are master-eligible.
-    CAST defaults to ``cast.elasticsearch.nodes``.

-:discovery.zen.minimum_master_nodes:
-    Number of nodes with the ``node.master`` setting set to true that must be connected to before starting.
-    Elastic search recommends ``(master_eligible_nodes/2)+1``.
+    Consult `Discovery-Settings`_ for more details.

+    .. warning:: This must be added  if upgrading from `6.x` to `7.x`!

+:cluster.initial_master_nodes:
+    Used in cluster discovery to specify possible master nodes.
+    Consult `Discovery-Settings`_ for more details.

+    .. warning:: This must be added  if upgrading from `6.x` to `7.x`!

 :gateway.recover_after_nodes:
     Number of nodes to wait for before begining recovery after cluster-wide restart.